-In this video, I wanted to explain what to do if you are having neck strain or neck pain when doing the squat.
+In this video, I wanted to explain what to do if you are experiencing neck strain or neck pain when doing the squat.

 CLICK HERE to watch the YouTube video.

-For some people who are doing the squatting movement, they are squatting and bringing their head forward.
-In that head forward or dropping that head, it puts a lot more stress on the neck.
-When your shoulders are rounded and the head is forward, it puts a lot of stress in the neck area.
+Some people doing the squatting movement are squatting and bringing their heads forward.
+Having your head forward puts a lot more stress on the neck.
+When your shoulders are rounded and the head is forward, it puts much stress on the neck.

-One thing that you can do is a cuing called Pistols.
-You put the hands together, interlock the fingers and then retract the thumb and point the index fingers.
-You can put them up against your chest and underneath your chin and then you do the squatting movement.
-By doing that, it lines up the head a lot better when it comes to the squat.
+One alternative is called Pistol Squat.
+Put your hands together, interlock your fingers, and then retract your thumb and point the index fingers.
+Put them up against your chest, underneath your chin, and then squat.
+This lines up the head a lot better while squatting.

-It is a good cue and feedback in order to keep that head in a good alignment.
-Having the head in good alignment decreases the stress on the neck and decreases the risk of neck pain when it comes to doing the squat.
+Keeping that head in a good alignment is a good cue and feedback.
+Having the head in good alignment decreases the stress on the neck and decreases the risk of neck pain when doing the squat.

-Now, I can’t take credit for that cuing.
+Now, I can’t take credit for that cueing.
 I saw that in a Facebook Q and A page that Dean Somerset had done.
-If you don’t know who Dean Somerset is, make sure to search on internet as he has a great blog and an awesome Facebook Q and A page.
-Also, you can check on some of his work at the Muscle Imbalances Revealed series.
-He participated and contributed to the Lower Body Edition and in the Upper Body Edition.
+If you don’t know who Dean Somerset is, search the internet, as he has a great blog and an awesome Facebook Q and A page.
+Also, you can check on some of his work in the Muscle Imbalances Revealed series.
+He participated and contributed to the Lower Body Edition and the Upper Body Edition.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
-There’s a good chance that there’s an article, an interview, or a video that will help you overcome your injury or pain.
+There’s a good chance that there’s an article, an interview, or a video to help you overcome your injury or pain.

 Rick Kaselj, MS